 Competing measures to expand or limit abortion rights will appear on Nebraska’s November ballot

-Nebraska voters will chose between two competing abortion measures to either expand abortion rights or limit them to the current 12-week ban — a development likely to drive more voters to the polls in a state that could see one of its five electoral vo...
+Nebraska voters will choose between two competing abortion measures to either expand abortion rights or limit them to the current 12-week ban — a development likely to drive more voters to the polls in a state that could see one of its five electoral v...

 Nebraska also becomes the last of several states to put an abortion measure on the November ballot, including the swing states of Arizona and Nevada where abortion ballot measures could drive higher voter turnout.
 Others are Colorado, Florida, Maryland, Missouri, Montana and South Dakota.
 New York has a measure that supporters say will effectively guarantee access, though it doesn’t mention abortion specifically.